 This hearty and healthy root vegetable gratin is almost as easy and tastes absolutely amazing.
 On Boxing day we did a meal for my family and my boyfriend’s family, 10 people, NBD right?
 I served it with an Earl Grey ham and the flavours went together perfectly, but I’ve since had it with chicken, with green veg and on its own and it works just as well.
 Oh and check the bonus pic of my CHRISTMAS TABLE, I went on about this so much I thought someone was going to kill me.

 It’s basically a combo of celeriac, sweet potato and beetroot, but you can substitute parsnip, carrots and other root veg if you fancy.
 I wouldn’t compromise on fresh beetroot though as it gives it that addictive flavour.
 It’s much quicker if you can put it all through a food processor to get those paper thin slices, but even hand slicing it’s then just a case of chucking it in the oven.
-Cream and parmesan help meld all those flavours together but you could easily go dairy free if you’ve started a New Year health kick – I’m still waiting for mine.
+Cream and parmesan help meld all those flavours together but you could easily go dairy free.
 I got given some awesome chillis for Christmas, so I added some chipotle to the mix to give it a bit of smokiness and spice.

 Ingredients: (serves 8 as a side dish, 4-6 as a main)